 Whenever I talk with Alexa, my little one mimics my tone "HEY ALEXA,...".

 What if your 7-year-old son asks Alexa to buy him an expensive toy when you're not around?
 It's not just you who wants to converse with the amusing Alexa smart speaker, but your children as well.
-For this reason, you should set up Alexa parental control for your kids.
+For this reason, you should know how to set up Alexa parental control for children.
 Before that, let's know what Alexa is?

 What is Alexa?

 Alexa, the most popular voice assistant, is a handy tool that makes it to the top picks of almost everyone.
 You don't have to type anything into google search; ask Alexa, and she'll do that for you.
-The voice-controlled assistant assists you shop, keep track of the weather, find the best restaurants for you, keep updated on the news, and many others.
+The voice-controlled assistant assists you shop, keep track of the weather, find the best restaurants, keep updated on the news, and so on.